LennaHammer/English/EVP/out/words_conjunction.md

 [A1]used to give a reason for something
 - We can't go to Julia's party because we're going away that weekend.
 - "Why did you do it?"
 "Because Carlos told me to."
-- Just because I'm lending you my dress for tonight doesn't mean you can borrow it whenever you want to.
+- `Just` because I'm lending you my dress for tonight doesn't mean you can borrow it whenever you want to.

 ## 5. but ## conjunction
 /bʌt/
 [A1]used to introduce an added statement, usually something that is different from what you have said before
 - You can invite Keith to the party, but please don't ask that friend of his.
 - She's very hard-working but not very imaginative.
-- She's not only a painter but also a writer.
+- She's `not only` a painter but `also` a writer.
-- I think it's true, but then, I'm no expert.
+- I think it's true, but `then`, I'm no expert.

 ## 6. or ## conjunction
 /ɔːr/ POSSIBILITIES